datahub-project/datahub/docs/api/tutorials/forms.md

 </Tabs>

-## Create Structured Properties
+## Create Forms

 <Tabs>
 <TabItem value="CLI" label="CLI">

 Create a yaml file representing the forms you’d like to load.
-For example, below file represents a form `123456``.
+For example, below file represents a form `123456`.
 You can see the full example [here](https://github.com/datahub-project/datahub/blob/example-yaml-sp/metadata-ingestion/examples/forms/forms.yaml).

 ```yaml
 - id: 123456
   # urn: "urn:li:form:123456"  # optional if id is provided